Q. What is a Domain Name System (DNS) Service?

 Amazon Route 53 charges are based on actual usage of the service for Hosted Zones, Queries, Health Checks, and Domain Names.
 For full details, see the Amazon Route 53 pricing page.

 You pay only for what you use.
 There are no minimum fees, no minimum usage commitments, and no overage charges.
-You can estimate your monthly bill using the AWS Simple Monthly Calculator.
+You can estimate your monthly bill using the AWS Pricing Calculator.

 Q. What types of access controls can I set for the management of my Domains on Amazon Route 53?

-You can control management access to your Amazon Route 53 hosted zone by using the AWS Identity and Access Management (IAM) service.
+You can control management access to your Amazon Route 53 hosted zone and individual resource record sets by using the AWS Identity and Access Management (IAM) service.
 AWS IAM allows you to control who in your organization can make changes to your DNS records by creating multiple users and managing the permissions for each of these users within your AWS Account.
 Learn more about AWS IAM here.